Legal Services

 Children Should Not Face Justice Alone’

-Additionally, we extend our commitment to legal education for clients in conflict with the law , offering simplified explanations of various legal topics.
-This helps clients comprehend their cases and enable them to navigate legal proceedings with clarity and understand legal terminology used in court.
+The legal help desks provide children in conflict with the law, access to legal education and advice offering simplified explanations of various legal topics.
+This helps children comprehend their cases and enables them to navigate legal proceedings with clarity and understand legal terminologies used in court.

 UPZ-Police_20230615_114